 VDDIO and OTP_VCC supply is within specification before the VDD (core) supply is turned on.
 Specifically, the VDDIO and OTP_VCC supply is within specification before VDD (core) reaches 0.4V (Section 11).
 The VDD (core) supply ramps monotonically (rises constantly) from 0V to its final value (0.95V - 1.05V) within 10ms (Section 11).
 The VDD (core) supply is capable of supplying 700 mA (Section 11 and Figure 15).
 PLL_AVDD is filtered with a low pass filter, for example an RC filter, see Section 11 F.2 Power supply decoupling The design has multiple decoupling capacitors per supply, for example at least four0402 or 0603 size surface mount capacitors of 100nF in value, per supply (Section 11).
 A bulk decoupling capacitor of at least 10uF is placed on each supply (Section 11).
 F.3 Power on reset The RST_N and TRST_N pins are asserted (low) during or after power up.
 The device is not used until these resets have taken place.
 F.4 Clock The CLK input pin is supplied with a clock with monotonic rising edges and low jitter.
-Pins MODEO and MODE1 are set to the correct value for the chosen oscillator frequency.
-The MODE settings are shown in the Oscillator section, Section 7.
-If you have a choice between two values, choose the value with the highest multiplier ratio since that will boot faster.
+You have chosen an input clock frequency that is supported by the device (Section 7).